 The final product of your modal will look something like this when we're done:

 First, launch the Flow Builder to create a new flow

 There are multiple ways to create a new flow, one is from the flows page in your dashboard by clicking the green Create a Flow button:

 Create a Modal step

-Add a logo or person image
+Add or edit a logo or person image